News

 November 2nd, 2023

 This article draws insights from a recent panel discussion featuring industry experts, including Linda Thielová, Head of Privacy Center of Excellence and DPO at OneTrust, Tumi Atolagbe, Senior GDPR Specialist at Soho House & Co, and Zsombor Orbán, Privacy/IT Technology Associate Partner at PROVARIS Varga & Partners.
+From the voice of two renowned experts in GDPR (Tumi Atolagbe) and Privacy (Zsombor Orbán) this article addresses interesting questions about the challenges that a Data Privacy professional faces today in the scope of Privacy by Design and briefly the link and implications technology has on it.

-Q1: What to do in a situation in which a costumer approaches to you, they might have Data Privacy by Design Policy and procedures in paper but nobody in the company is really employing it?
+Q1: What to do in a situation in which a customer approaches to you, they might have Data Privacy by Design Policy and procedures in paper but nobody in the company is really employing it?
 Where the reality is very far from the paper, where to start or be focused on?

 Q2: What would be the best approach for Privacy lawyers or people without a wide tech background in the implementation of technical tools in Privacy by Design (PbD)?

-Have a good clarity around your data cycle, from collection to destruction, what role do the data play through its journey through the organization, this enables you tackle the next part of the journey which is your stakeholder mapping for this data set.
+Have a good clarity around your data cycle, from collection to destruction, what role do the data play through its journey through the organization, this enables you to tackle the next part of the journey which is your stakeholder mapping for this data set.
 Understand what data is doing and what ultimate purpose and goal is.

 Q3: As this is evolving, is it ok for us to use the typical Privacy Impact Assessments for PbD?
 Or do we want to use something standalone?